Disability Benefits for Reduced Capacity Caused by Back Problems

 Can You Do Other, Less Demanding Jobs With Your Reduced Capacity?

-Claimants with back problems have a lot of ways to show that they can't perform sedentary work.
+Claimants with severe back problems have a lot of ways to show that they can't perform sedentary work.
 Usually, this involves combining exertional and non-exertional limitations to rule out all jobs.
 Common examples of limitations that eliminate sedentary jobs include:

 • being unable to stand or walk for longer than two hours total in a workday